Xanuch/FoxyCraft_Private_Modpack/README.md

 If you find some sorta bug.
 Be nice, report a bug.
 It's a private pack but it's not perfectly made.
 I'm only foxy.
 You can be useful, but I'll know if you screw with it.

+# How to use this:
+• Multi MC.
+Navigate to your /instances folder and repo this in there.
+It should be aptly named as it should, and the rest is select and go.
+PAINLESS LIKE FUR TRIMS.

+• If you're not already aware of what the server's address is, then you're not someone I know.